jhuckaby/Cronicle/README.md

 * All servers should have the same exact configuration file (`/opt/cronicle/conf/config.json`).
 * All servers need to have correct clocks (timezones do not matter, clock sync does).
 * Server auto-discovery happens via UDP broadcast on port 3014 (by default).
 This is not required.
-* The master server will also open TCP [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections to each slave on the web server port.
+* The primary server will also open TCP [WebSocket](https://en.wikipedia.org/wiki/WebSocket) connections to each worker on the web server port.
 * Each server in the cluster needs to have a fully-qualified hostname that resolves in DNS.
-* The server hostnames determine priority of which server becomes master (alphabetical sort).
+* The server hostnames determine priority of which server becomes primary (alphabetical sort).
 * All servers need to have unique hostnames (very bad things will happen otherwise).
 * All servers need to have at least one active IPv4 interface.
 * For the "live log" feature in the UI to work, the user needs a network route to the server running the job, via its hostname.